yalvarez1998/Splash-Screen/README.md

 # Splash-Screen

-First draft of the splash screen I made for my group project with NetBeans.
+First draft of the splash screen I made for my group project with NetBeans and JavaFX.